hoffmangroup/newmap/docs/source/commands.rst

 Options
 -------

-- `kmer-length`: The length of the k-mer to use for mappability.
-Defaults to 24.
 - `single-read-bed-file`: The name of the BED file to write the single-read mappability to.
 Specify ``-`` for ``stdout``.
 - `multi-read-wig-file`: The name of the WIG file to write the multi-read mappability to.
 Specify ``-`` for ``stdout``.
 - `verbose`: Print verbose output.
 Default is False.